kangluyao/Microbes_in_Tibetan_permafrost/README.md

 > This project repository associated with the following manuscript:

 * Luyao Kang, Yutong Song, Rachel Mackelprang, Dianye Zhang, Shuqi Qin, Leiyi Chen, Linwei Wu, Yunfeng Peng and Yuanhe Yang*.
-Metagenomic insights into microbial structure and metabolism in alpine permafrost on the Tibetan Plateau.
+Metagenomic insights into microbial community structure and metabolism in alpine permafrost on the Tibetan Plateau.

 ## Structure